SpiritGameStudios/Snapper/README.md

 Inspired by existing screenshot mods, Snapper strives to bridge the feature-gap that most screenshot mods have, improving the overall experience.

-Snapper includes:
+With Snapper, you can:
-- An easy-to-use screenshot managment menu, accessible from the title screen or ingame
+- Access an easy-to-use screenshot management menu from the title screen or ingame
-- The ability to view latest screenshot with just a keybind
+- View your latest screenshot with just a key press
-- Options to rename, delete, copy, and externally open images ingame
+- Rename, delete, copy,  and externally open images ingame
-- The ability to create and view panoramic screenshots ingame
+- Create and view panoramic screenshots in-game
+- Share your screenshots with anyone via uploading
 - ~~Not having to install a mod from an EXE~~

 ## ❓ FAQ